HashGrowth/py-google-auth/README.md

 ## Introduction
 Headless implementation of Google web login (with support for 2-Step Verification) in Python

 `py-google-auth` exposes a high-level Python module and REST API that can be used for headless login on [Google Accounts](https://accounts.google.com/ServiceLogin).
-The API supports 2-step Verification if it is enabled on Google Account being used.
+The API supports *2-step verification* if it is enabled on Google Account being used.

 **Note**: This project is in "alpha" version right now.
 We are actively developing it and expect it to be beta-ready in next couple of weeks.